-I’ve finished all six bottles of Eu Yan Sang’s Gold Label Bak Foong Pills last week, so yesterday, I communed once again with this bottle of Wuji Baifeng Wan (烏雞白鳳丸).
+I’ve finished all six bottles of Eu Yan Sang’s Gold Label Bak Foong Pills last week.
+So yesterday, I switched to using this bottle of Wuji Baifeng Wan (烏雞白鳳丸).
 It’s just another name for Bak Foong, by the way, which literally means “white phoenix”.

-I touched upon it briefly on a post from two years ago, so my 6-week journey with Eu Yan Sang was part of my larger intent to reconnect with TCM (Traditional Chinese Medicine) and discover how incorporating them into my life again can heal the self.
+I touched upon it briefly on a post from two years ago, so my 6-week journey with Eu Yan Sang was part of my larger intent to reconnect with TCM (Traditional Chinese Medicine) and discover how incorporating them into my life again can be healing for me.

 On the post, I’ve enlisted three of the many herbal formulas that my mother has long prescribed me to take, one of which is the Wuji Baifeng Wan.
 Over the years, I’ve been on an on-again, off-again relationship with each of these three, and now I just want to take things slowly at a time.

-As advanced Western medicine keeps conducting laboratory experiments to further their understanding on medicinal properties of a single vitamin or a trace mineral, the Eastern counterpart kept on maintaining their time-tested practices.
-They continue to address a wide array of maladies using organic treatments to to best solve the ever-growing problems in medicinal science.
+As advanced Western medicine keeps conducting lab experiments to further their understanding on medicinal properties of a single vitamin or a trace mineral, the Eastern counterpart has only kept on applying time-tested practices, perhaps starting them from an even earlier age than the previous generations did.
+Up to this day, they continued to address a wide array of maladies using organic treatments to best solve the ever-growing problems in medicinal science.

-But now I’ve compiled my notes on all nineteen ingredients of Eu Yan Sang’s Gold Label Bak Foong Pill into a complete slideshow below.
+But now I’ve compiled my notes on all 19 ingredients of Eu Yan Sang’s Gold Label Bak Foong Pill into a complete slideshow below.
 Have a look:

 One of the world's oldest medicines to boot, the recognition of honey as a remedy can be traced back to antiquity.
 With its high antioxidant content and potent antibacterial, antifungal, and antiseptic properties, the sweet stuff has long been used to relieve dry coughs and ease bowel movements, as well as a daily tonic to promote a healthy immune system, much as modern-day Olympic athletes adopt it to enhance their performance and delay fatigue.
 From a cosmetic standpoint, traditional Chinese women believe that regular consumption of honey helps to achieve a clearer eyesight and a rosier complexion.
 Unlike simple sugars, the qi-restoring, skin-smoothening au naturale sweetener is low on the glycemic index.
 This helps in maintaining blood sugar levels steady throughout the day.